 PDF printable version of the National Palliative Care Strategy (PDF 274 KB).

-If you are unable to download the PDF file please send an email to the Palliative Care Section for a copy to be sent to you.
+If you are unable to download the PDF file please send an email to the National Mailing and Marketing for a copy to be sent to you.

 Top of page

 When accessing large documents (over 500 KB in size), it is recommended that the following procedure be used:

 - Click the link with the RIGHT mouse button